ddev/ddev/docs/content/users/extend/custom-compose-files.md

 ## Confirming docker-compose Configurations

-To better understand how DDEV parses your custom docker-compose files, run `ddev debug compose-config`.
+To better understand how DDEV parses your custom docker-compose files, run `ddev debug compose-config` or review the `.ddev/.ddev-docker-compose-full.yaml` file.
 This prints the final, DDEV-generated docker-compose configuration when starting your project.

 ## Conventions for Defining Additional Services